Lago Argentino, Argentina

 Children are welcome at Estancia Cristina although there are no formal children's facilities.
 A stay at the estancia will appeal to children and families who love the outdoors and soft adventure.
 For some of the rides and hikes children must be aged 7 years or over as a certain amount of stamina is required and the terrain can be challenging in places.

-Estancia Cristina has a cozy lounge and a restaurant serving regional cuisine.
+Estancia Cristina has a cosy lounge and a restaurant serving regional cuisine.
 Within the property there is also a small museum exhibition housed within one of the original estancia outbuildings.

 Activities on offer at Estancia Cristina include 4x4 excursions, boat trips, horse riding, trekking and fishing.
 The activities and excursions are lead by the estancia's guides and are a chance to fully appreciate the stunning Patagonian scenery and learn about the natural history of the region.